MORNING BRIEFING – By Benedict Brogan (Daily Telegraph).

 In a decision blasted as ‘defying common sense’, hundreds of residents who for decades have been putting their rubbish outside their back doors have been told it is too risky for binmen to collect.

 Householders – many of them pensioners – must now pull the wheelie bins along narrow alleyways near their homes themselves or risk not having their rubbish collected.
+Their only alternative is to attempt to trundle the large bins through the inside of their homes to the front.

 Great Britain’s new defense minister delivered a surprising rebuff to his fellow European defense leaders: Stop complaining about being abandoned as the US shifts its focus to the Asia-Pacific region and prepare to “do much more of the heavy lifting” on security in your own backyard.

 Secretary of State for DefensePhillip Hammond issued that challenge to the other members of the NATO alliance in a speech Wednesday at the Willard Hotel.
+After describing the steps the new British government is doing to reform its armed forces in response to a deep financial crisis, Hammond stressed the importance of the new “smart defense” concept supposedly embraced by the allies at their recent summit in Chicago.

 Reader el suggested we discuss how the Soviet regime influenced interpersonal communications.
 I think this is a very fruitful discussion topic and a subject where I have a lot to say.
 (And what a surprise, eh?)

 If you have any familiarity with the theory of communism, you have to realize that a communist society cannot be created until the very nature of the human beings undergoes a profound transformation.
+This is why from the very beginning of the USSR´s existence consistent efforts were made to transform people in a way that would make them more amenable to the gradual introduction of the communist elements into their daily lives.

 Nick Clegg would take the Liberal Democrats into a coalition after the next election which would put Ed Miliband in Number 10, he said.